ryersondmp/sa11y-website/src/developers/props.md

 #### externalDeveloperChecks

 Boolean.
 Set to `true` to disable internal developer checks but keep the "Developer checks" toggle visible.
 This helps facilitate integrations with third-party accessibility checkers.
-Data should be passed in via [Custom Checks]({{'/developers/custom-checks/' | url}}) using the `developer: 'external'` property within the results object.
+Data should be passed in via [Custom Checks]({{'/developers/custom-checks/' | url}}) using the `external: true` property within the results object.
 Here's an [example integrating axe-core.](https://codepen.io/adamchaboryk/pen/dPYVqzW)

 Since 4.2.0.